sie-doel/covid19-data-analysis-r/README.md

-# covid19-data-analysis-r
-An analysis of COVID-19 global data using R: confirmed cases, deaths, fatality rate, and recovery rate.
 # COVID-19 Data Analysis with R

 This project analyzes country-wise COVID-19 data using R. It explores fatality rates, confirmed cases, and visualizations to better understand the pandemic's global impact.